The Maze District Adventure Route

 Peak Technical Rating: 6

-Adventure Vans: Not recommended.
+Adventure Vans: Sprinter 4x4s are not recommended.

-Alternative Routes: n/a Permits: You will need to obtain a backcountry permit from Canyonlands NP in order to camp in the Maze District.
+You will need to obtain a backcountry permit from Canyonlands NP in order to camp in the Maze District.
 Advanced reservations are recommended, and be sure to read up on all the rules and regs that cover things like group size, permitted camp sites, length of stay, pets, camp fires (not permitted) and more.

 Route Details